iGio90/Dwarf/README.md

 * Conditional hooks
 * Unicorn integration
 * ASM view on memory panel
 * A way to highlight pointers and data in memory panel (i failed hard. like 10 seconds for 1024 bytes of data is far from a fuckyeah!)
+* 'Show as data' on memory panel
+* export / import session
+* tools and options